Solvers¶

 is important to know that whichever function we request the solver to optimize, will be minimized.
 Therefore,

-was to be maximized instead, we should have called solve
+in the example, if f_1 was to be maximized instead, we should have called solve with the argument f_1_min.

-the jobs of the evaluators to make sure that f_1_min
+the jobs of the evaluators to make sure that f_1_min is available.
+Likewise, if we have

 Scalarized the problem, we can give the solver the symbol of the added